Isidro Del Prado

-Del Prado now advised to focus as well on the 400m won the unique double (reminiscent of Cuban Alberto Juantorena 1976 Olympic double victory) at the 800 meter run in 1:48.79 in 1981.
+Del Prado now advised focussing as well on the 400m won the unique double.
+Reminiscent of Cuban Alberto Juantorena 1976 Olympic double victory at the 800-meter run in 1:48.79 in 1981.
 Yet it would be exactly 20 years till another Filipino would win the Men’s 800m a the SEA Games.

 Asian Champion but Jadi steals the SEA Games Crown

-His travels the following year took him to Australia in March due to his Gintong Alay boss Michael Keon connection, he placed second in the 400m at the Australian National Championships in 46.38.
+His travels the following year took him to Australia in March due to his Gintong Alay boss Michael Marcos Keon connection.
+He placed second in the 400m at the Australian National Championships in 46.38.

 Del Prado ran at the inaugural World Championships in Helsinki but did not advance placing fourth in his heat in 46.92.